a-dg/breakbeat/README.md

 $global_font_size: 16px;
 ```

-Define your breakpoints, using the minimum width value for each range.
+Define your breakpoints, using the minimum width value for each range, just as you would for [customizing Foundation 6](http://foundation.zurb.com/sites/docs/media-queries.html#changing-the-breakpoints).
 Breakpoints must be defined in ascending order, and the first value should almost certainly be `0`.

 ```scss
 $breakpoints: (